aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/index.rst

 ..
 Note :: We follow the textbook as closely as possible with the aim of demonstrating the concepts in the text.
 As such, these examples do not always represent the most efficient GAUSS programming.

-Brooks, C. (2019). *Econometric Analysis, 4th Edition*.
+Brooks, C. (2019). *Introductory Econometrics for Finance, 4th Edition*.
 Cambridge: Cambridge University Press.

 .. toctree::
     :maxdepth: 1